snehilvj/dmc-docs/docs/theme-object/themeobject.md

 You can define default props for every Mantine component by setting `theme.components`.
 These props will be used by default by all components of your application unless they are overridden by component props.

+Note that Dash-specific props such as `persistence` and `debounce` are not supported in `theme.components` and must be set directly on each component.

 See a live demo of `defaultProps` in the [Mantine Docs](https://mantine.dev/theming/default-props/)